-The literature on scalping is small, and the literature on ticket sales in general is only slightly larger.
-Previous analyses of scalpers use one-period models.
-Except for Swofford (1999), the papers on scalping ignore price discrimination.
-Most of these take the price set by the monopoly as given and they ignore how scalpers affect the market.
-Theil (1993) assumes that the monopoly underprices tickets (for exogenous reasons) and then examines whether scalpers raise or lower surplus in a one-period model.
-He emphasizes that the presence of scalpers may reduce the probability that others can buy low-price tickets (but he does not discuss price discrimination).
-Swofford (1999) explains why different views toward risk, different cost functions, or different abilities to price discriminate may make scalping profitable.
+Most previous analyses of scalpers or ticket sales use one-period models; many of these take the price set by the monopoly as given and they ignore how scalpers affect the market.
+Theil (1993) assumes that the monopoly under-prices tickets (for exogenous reasons) and then examines whether scalpers raise or lower surplus in a one-period model.
+Swofford (1999) considers price discrimination and explains why different views toward risk, different cost functions, or different abilities to price discriminate may make scalping profitable.
 Happel and Jennings (1995) discuss anti-scalping laws without using a formal model.
 In an empirical study, Williams (1994) finds that scalpers increase the average National Football League ticket price by nearly \$2, a result that is consistent with scalping benefiting the monopoly.